Kitware/CMake/Help/manual/cmake-presets.7.rst

   :ref:`cmake --build --preset <Build Tool Mode>` option.
   There must not be two build presets in the union of ``CMakePresets.json`` and ``CMakeUserPresets.json`` in the same directory with the same name.
-  However, a build preset may have the same name as a configure or test preset.
+  However, a build preset may have the same name as a configure, test, or package preset.

 ``hidden``
   An optional boolean specifying whether or not a preset should be hidden.